mattjperez/techstars-scheduling-tool/README.md

 ## Weaknesses
 - Algorithm
-	- Without knowing much more about Pandas operation efficiencies, must assume not efficient.
+	- Isn't currently optimized for even distribution of mentors to companies.
+	- The current implementation has space complexity of O(~20n) when data is expanded, not including cost of pandas's operations.
-	- Not a big problem due to scale of the data having natural limitations
+	- Not a big problem due to scale of the data having natural limitations (# of companies in incubator)
 - Slackbot
-	- Requires initial setup
+	- Needs dev/tech support for initial setup
 	- Requires server to run continuously
-	- May not be needed continuously if the functionality is limited to just this
+		- would be justifiable if slack bot expands functionality to include automation of sending meeting invitations
-		- With future features, would justify having continuously active bot
+		- could be added to company's existing bot, if any

+# Data Processing
+1. create single company entries
+	- John, Tu, AM, Co1, Co2, Co3 ->
+		- John, Tu, AM, Co1
+		- John, Tu, AM, Co2
+		- John, Tu, AM, Co3
+2. Expand to include combination columns
+	- John, Tu, AM, Co1, John-Co1, John-Tu-AM, Co1-Tu-AM
+3. Use sieve approach to wittle list so no Mentors or Companies are double booked
+	- df['Mentor-Schedule'].drop_duplicates()
-	- Made c
+	- df['Company-Schedule'].drop_duplicates()
+4. Sort by Day and Time, export to csv
+5. Return csv, # of meetings per company, unassigned mentors, and companies without meetings
 #
 - retain google sheets integration for easy transition for users
 - use google sheets api to get data